JSlusark/so_long/README.md

 - **Linux:** Leak-free and verified with Valgrind (mandatory at 42 Berlin school to pass the project's requirements).
 - **macOS:** Known minor leaks due to differences in memory handling within MinilibX for linux (optional requirement, to be fixed in a later moment).

-### Gameplay

-**Objective:**
-Collect all the colorful mushrooms.
-Avoid deadly mushrooms.
-Reach the cauldron to complete the level.

-**Controls:**
-Move the character using arrow keys or WASD.
-Exit the game using Q, ESC, or by clicking the exit button.

-**Resolution:**
-The game's resolution was meant to be fixed.
-No support for scaling or expansion is needed.

-**Sprites and Animations**
+# Graphics and resolution

-All animation sprites and pixel art were created by me.
+All animation sprites and pixel art drawn digitally by me.
-The pixel art was kept simple without focusing on high resolution or advanced techniques.
+The pixel art was kept simple without focusing too much on precision.

-The character sprite design was inspired to this design from <artist>, you can see her work <here>.
-I really liked the cute, fairy appearance of the character and iused her character initially as a mock to use while coding the project and testing its usability.
-It was later replaced with my own design:

 ![Sprite designs](./md_resources/sprites.png)